arshiyakhan1613/Interactive-Digital-Portfolio/README.md

-🚀 Interactive Digital Portfolio
+🚀 INTERACTIVE DIGITAL PORTFOLIO

 A dynamic, fully responsive personal portfolio website built exclusively with HTML, CSS, and JavaScript to showcase skills, projects, and interactive front-end development capabilities.

-🌟 Project Overview
+🌟 PROJECT OVERVIEW

 This project was developed as a Capstone Submission for the IBM Skillbuild Edunet program.

 The goal was to move beyond the limitations of a traditional, static resume by creating a live, interactive platform that directly demonstrates proficiency in core web technologies and modern UI/UX design.

-Problem Statement
+PROBLEM STATEMENT

 Many developers struggle to present their practical skills (like responsiveness, complex animations, and interactive design) effectively in a static document.
 This project solves that by providing a highly engaging, custom-coded platform to visually communicate technical abilities.